coilhq/mucoa/README.md

 * Show how the accounts interact with one another, depending on the events.
 * Define the main building blocks for settlement processing and describe how clearing and settlement impacts the accounts of partner settlement entities/banks.

-There are 6 scenarios or user stories that are covered, to illustrate the COA definition and impact.
+There are 6 scenarios or user stories that are covered:

 | Number | User Story                                                               |
 |--------|--------------------------------------------------------------------------|